abbasudo/laravel-purity/index.md

 <!-- [![visitors](https://visitor-badge.glitch.me/badge?page_id=abbasudo.laravel-purity)](https://packagist.org/packages/abbasudo/laravel-purity) -->

 > **Note**
-> if you are front-end developer and want to make queries in an API that uses this package head to [queries](#queries-and-javascript-examples) section
+> If you are a front-end developer and want to make queries in an API that uses this package head to the [queries](#queries-and-javascript-examples) section

 > **Note**
 > Version 2 changed filter method read more at [upgrade guide](#upgrade-guide) section